Car parking charges for patients and visitors will resume from Wednesday 1 June 2022.

 Our parking charges are very reasonable compared to other car park providers on the Island and mainland.
 We have no plans to increase charges or charge for disabled parking but these issues are kept constantly under review.

-9. Is the introduction of ANPR an infringement of my privacy?
+- Is ANPR an infringement of my privacy?

 ANPR is simply being introduced to improve our management of traffic and car parking on the St. Mary’s Hospital site.
 This is the only purpose for which collection of number plate data will be used.